-Projected FY08 Activities
+Projected FY10 Activities:

-Based on current projections of FY08 funding in the St. Louis District, we anticipate proceeding with the following work.
+Based on current projections of FY10 funding in the St. Louis District, we anticipate proceeding with the following work.
 However, these are projections only, and may require adjustment in the event adequate funding cannot be maintained.
 Not all of these items will be completed in the next FY as some of them are multi-year continuing efforts and others may require extensive outside coordination.

 - 1. Continue coordination with the RRAT Technical Team and RRAT Executive Team.
 Continue work on refining coordination efforts through the RRAT framework. - 2.
 The Pallid Sturgeon Conservation and Restoration Plan effort will continue in cooperation with MDOC, IDNR and FWS. - 3.
 Continue pallid sturgeon work (ERDC/SIU-C).
-Initiate larval/juvenile fish study. - 4.
+Continue larval/juvenile sampling in FY10. - 4.
 St. Louis Harbor chevron construction RM 183.0-182.4(R).
-Post construction monitoring included bathymetry, ADCP, water quality, and fish data will continue during FY08. - 5.
+Post-construction monitoring including bathymetry, ADCP, water quality, and fish data will continue during FY10. - 5.
 Cliff Cave Kimmswick dike alteration and chevron construction site, RM 168.0-156.6.
-Construction is scheduled for FY08.

-- 6. Fort Chartres/Establishment Island new chevrons and rootless dike between RM 132.5-129.5(R).
-Post construction monitoring to begin in FY09. - 7.
+Further construction is scheduled for FY10. - 6.
+Fort Chartres/Establishment Island new chevrons and rootless dike between RM 132.5-129.5(R).
+Post-construction monitoring by the Missouri Department of Conservation is scheduled to continue in FY10. - 7.
 Initiate Establishment Chute HSR model study, RM 133-129. - 8.
-Kaskaskia Bend, RM 125.0-112.0.
-This contract was scheduled for an FY07 award; however the work has been postponed and scheduled for an FY08 award. - 9.
-Initiate Waters Landing HSR model study, RM 106-100. - 10.
+Waters Landing HSR model study, RM 106-100.
+Begin construction in FY10. - 9.
 Chevron construction at RM 100.1-99.9(L) (bottom of Liberty Chute).
-Follow up with bathymetry to be determined. - 11.
+Follow-up bathymetry at a to-be-determined date. - 10.
 Mile 100(R) Islands study.
-Continue data analysis. - 12.
-Jones Chute project area, RM 98.5-95.0(R).
-Construction is scheduled for FY08. - 13.
-Red Rock/Tower Rock project RM 93.0-86.0.
-Complete construction of the alternatives from the Red Rock to Tower Rock HSR study and perform post-construction monitoring using bathymetry/ADCP. - 14.
-Grand Tower RM 90.0-67.0, scheduled for FY08 award although further coordination will be required because of stakeholder concerns regarding the location of the weirs, dikes, and chevron. - 15.
-Owl Creek UMR miles 85.0-83.0(R).
-Potential FY08 construction to "beef up" the hardpoints to isolate the sandbar from the shoreline because of least terns and erosion.
-This will take the hardpoints back to their original condition. - 16.
+Continue data analysis. - 11.
+Wilkinson Island HSR model study, RM 98-90.0.
+Complete final report. - 12.
+Grand Tower RM 90.0-67.0.
+Further coordination may be required because of stakeholder concerns regarding the location of the weirs, dikes, and chevron. - 13.
 Dike modifications at Big Muddy River confluence, RM 75.5-75.2(L).
-Construction on remaining two dikes is planned for FY09. - 17.
-Complete Cape Rock HSR model study, RM 57-50. - 18.
-Coordinate Thebes, from HSR model study, RM 46.0-36.0.
-Coordinate alternatives and schedule for FY09 construction. - 19.
-Perform bathymetric post-dredge monitoring surveys at Sister Chute, RM 14.5-12.0(R). - 20.
+Extension of dike 75.3(L) scheduled for FY10. - 14.
+Cape Rock HSR model study, RM 57-50.
+Complete final report.

+- 15. Thebes HSR model study, RM 46.0-36.0.
+Complete final report. - 16.
+Perform bathymetric post-dredge monitoring surveys at Sister Chute, RM 14.5-12.0. - 17.
 Dogtooth Bend Phase 3, RM 40.0-20.0.
-This reach of the river has been experiencing a dredging problem for many years.
-This work can eliminate the need to dredge, improve navigation, and add environmental features at this site.
-The contract is scheduled for an FY08 award.
-The work will be coordinated with FWS, IDNR, MDOC, and RIAC.
+This contract is scheduled for an FY10 award.
+This work will be coordinated with the FWS, IDNR, MDOC, and RIAC. - 18.
+Eliza Point / Greenfield Bend Phase 2, RM 20-0.
+This contract is scheduled for an FY10 award.
+This work will be coordinated with the FWS, IDNR, MDOC, and RIAC. - 19.
+Flexible/floating pipe for dredging.
+Coordinate with agency stakeholders and dredge personnel to determine the best locations, timeframes, methods, etc. for use of the flexible pipeline. - 20.
+Least Tern.
+Continue random monitoring within the RMBS through partnership with St. Louis Audubon Society.
+Monitor the floating island and test anti-predation measures on half of each barge. - 21.
+Continue coordination and work on effort to address Boltonia decurrens listing question and associated future management strategies with the FWS Recovery Team and Team Leader.
+Write five-year update.